nikini888/TOP-08-Tic-Tac-Toe/README.md

 # TOP-08-Tic-Tac-Toe
-Tic Tac Toe with minimax AI
+Tic Tac Toe with Minimax Algorithm
 1. Learn bout JavaScript:
 On this project I have learned a lot of things:
 - Pattern (Module pattern, Factory pattern,IFE...)